-Dear English-speaking readers, this page is an automatic Google translation from a post originally written in French.
-My apologies for the weird sentences and the funny mistakes that could gave been generated during the process.
-If you can read French, the original and correct version can be found here:
+Dear English-speaking readers, this page is an automatic translation made from a post originally written in French.
+My apologies for any strange sentences and funny mistakes that may have been generated during the process.
+If you are reading French, click on the French flag below to access the original and correct text:

 This year 2015 is definitely the year of the hammers, in my little diving life...

-Face-to-face with the sharks
+Face to face with the sharks

 Sharks and men

 My non-diving friends don't really understand the crazy excitement I get at the idea of diving among these beasts.